SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Introduction

 \subsection{Contributions}

-The main contributions of the paper are as follows: \begin{enumerate}[ leftmargin=0pt, label={\arabic*.}, align=left, labelwidth=1em, itemindent=\labelwidth+\labelsep, ] \item We propose SPIRAL with convergence guarantees for a wide class of finite sum problems.
-Not only are both the nonsmooth regularizer \(g\) and the finite sum terms \(f_i\) all allowed to be nonconvex, but also \(f_i\) need not have Lipschitz-continuous gradients.
-Moreover, unlike Finito/MISO/DIAG, SPIRAL requires only \(\mathcal{O}(n)\) memory allocation. \item When the nonsmooth term is convex, we show that SPIRAL converges superlinearly when the directions satisfy the classical \emph{Dennis-Mor\'e} condition (cf. \cref{thm:superlinear}).
-Moreover, global (as opposed to local) convergence is guaranteed through a suitable linesearch (cf. \cref{lem:descent_lemma}), while it is shown that under mild assumptions the linesearch will eventually never be invoked (cf. \cref{thm:superlinear}).
-This is also confirmed in our simulations. \item Sequential (as opposed to subsequential) convergence as well as linear convergence are established under the Kurdyka-\L ojasiewicz assumption for the cost function (cf. \cref{thm:global}). \item Finally, an adaptive variant employing a backtracking linesearch is introduced that adapts to the local relative smoothness moduli of \(f_i\) while maintaining convergence guarantees and the \(\mathcal{O}(n)\) memory requirement. \end{enumerate}
+The main contributions of the paper are as follows: \begin{enumerate}[ leftmargin=*, label={\arabic*.}, widest*=3, ] \item We propose SPIRAL with convergence guarantees for a wide class of finite sum problems.
+Not only are both the nonsmooth regularizer \(g\) and the finite sum terms \(f_i\) all allowed to be nonconvex, but also \(f_i\) functions do not need to have Lipschitz-continuous gradients.
+Moreover, unlike Finito/MISO/DIAG, SPIRAL requires only \(\mathcal{O}(n)\) memory allocation. \item When the nonsmooth term is convex, we show that SPIRAL converges superlinearly when the employed quasi-Newton directions are superlinear (cf. \cref{def:superlinearDirection}) and the linesearch will eventually never be invoked (cf. \cref{thm:superlinear}) under mild assumptions.
+This is also supported by our simulation results.
+Moreover, global (as opposed to local) convergence is guaranteed regardless of any assumptions placed on the quasi-Newton directions or the convexity of the nonsmooth term (cf. \cref{lem:descent_lemma}). \item Finally, an adaptive variant employing appropriate backtracking linesearch is introduced that adapts to the local relative smoothness moduli of \(f_i\) while maintaining convergence guarantees and the \(\mathcal{O}(n)\) memory requirement. \end{enumerate}